Moon Knight (miniseries): Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
 The specials go behind the scenes of the MCU films and television series with cast members and additional creatives.
-The special of this series, Assembled: The Making of Moon Knight, featured Isaac and was released on Disney+ on May 25, 2022.
+The special of this series, "The Making of Moon Knight", featured Isaac and was released on Disney+ on May 25, 2022.
+It was included as part of the series' home media release on April 30, 2024.

 Future

 In November 2019, Feige stated that after introducing Moon Knight in the series, the character would cross over to the MCU films.
-Diab stated in March 2022 that he felt the character would be part of the MCU for the next ten years and expressed his hope that Moon Knight would eventually get his own feature film.
+Diab said in March 2022 that he felt the character would be part of the MCU for the next ten years and expressed his hope that Moon Knight would eventually get his own feature film.
 At the time of the series' premiere, Isaac had not signed on to return as the character in future projects, and by the finale, Diab and Curtis were unsure of the character's future, be it in a second season, feature film, or part of another character's property.
 Diab hoped a potential second season would be able to film in Egypt.
 Isaac was open to returning "if there was a story that really made sense", with Calamawy and Hawke also expressing interest in returning.
-In August, Isaac stated that he was grateful for being able to explore the character and tell the story of this series without the burden of being locked in to future projects, adding there was an option to do more but it was not "imperative".
-In October, Isaac confirmed that he had begun having conversations with Marvel Studios to reprise the role of Moon Knight, be it in a second season or another project.
-Isaac was concerned about having another story for the character that was "worth telling" and "interesting".
+In August 2022, Isaac said he was grateful for being able to explore the character and tell the story of this series without the burden of being locked in to future projects.
+He said there was an option to do more, but it was not "imperative".
+In October, Isaac confirmed that he had begun having conversations with Marvel Studios about reprising his role.
+In February 2025, Winderbaum expressed interest in a second season but said one was not planned and Moon Knight would return in a future MCU project instead.